pepedocs/srescience/docs/documentation/goals.md

 2. Enable the SRE community to use fundamental models of SRE to design and implement SRE.

-3. Ultimately build a theoretical framework of service reliability.
+3. Ultimately build a theoretical foundation of service reliability.